What’s period syncing—and is it a real thing?

 “Them in there all together.
 If they stay in there too long, they’re gonna get on the same cycle.
 Wreak havoc on our plumbing.” –Dwight K. Shrute

-Some swear up and down that women’s cycles always align when living with other people who menstruate.
+Some swear up and down that women’s menstrual cycles always align when living with other people who menstruate.
 Others think any cycle overlap is merely a coincidence.
 Clearly, there’s no one reigning consensus about period syncing.

 This means you both wind up battling it out over who gets that last Klondike bar in the freezer, every month.